 This burrata with asparagus was a very unique recipe that I really enjoyed.
 I’d never cooked with or tasted burrata before, but have been curious to try it.
 I had a bit of a hard time finding it, but eventually happened upon it at a farmers market.
 The creamy cheese covered with the crunchy bread crumbs (I used panko here) was a nice texture combo, followed by the deliciously crisp bite of the asparagus.
 It all really worked well here.

-This burrata with asparagus recipe is a lovely and inspired combination of ingredients and just about the only reason I can think of to buy asparagus in the winter.
+This burrata with asparagus recipe is an inspired combination of ingredients and just about the only reason I can think of to buy asparagus in the winter.
 It makes a great appetizer or, with a hunk of bread, a light meal.
 As a bonus, it’s very easy to put together and ideal for a weeknight.

 My only issue with the recipe is that I wanted more saffron—six threads was a bit paltry, given the quantity of the other ingredients.
 The saffron is what really distinguishes the dish and, along with the burrata, also pulls it together, so using a sufficient amount is important.